 Reassuring someone with BPD can sometimes be quite difficult, but it is extremely necessary.
-Here are six clear and practical steps you can take to better the way you reassure someone with BPD.
+Here are five clear and practical steps you can take to better the way you reassure someone with BPD.

 Hello gang!
 We are taking a detour from the usual gay content to address a topic that is quite personal and important to me: BPD communication (regarding reassurance).
 A separate post focuses on BPD communication during conflicts, but I recommend reading this post first.